bferrarini/FloppyNet_TRO/FloppyNet_TRO/readme.md

 # 2) lce_cnn
 The pretrained model for RPI4 are available in the folder `TRO_pretrained/RPI4`.
 In the same directory are available our BNN executable based on LCE and the source code.
 If you are interested in compiling our source code or your version, I suggest compiling it inside the Doker provided byLarq progject](https://docs.larq.dev/compute-engine/build/docker/).

+# 3) 'output' folder
+This directory is populated on training.
+If you intentend only to run pretrained model, you don't need this folder.